johncmunson/docker-app/README.md

 - Service oriented (rather than monolithic)
 - Stateless and decoupled
 - Database backups
-- Security (peer review necessary)
+- Secure (peer review necessary)
+- Immutable deployments and easy rollback

 ### Prerequisites

-- Docker installed
+- Docker installed.
-- Node/npm installed (not absolutely essential, but if you don't then you'll have to always be running commands from inside containers which is not always convenient)
+- Node/npm (and possibly others) installed.
+This isn't absolutely essential, but if you don't then you'll have to always be running commands from inside containers which is not always convenient.
 - An account with a cloud hosting platform.
 This project is currently using Digital Ocean, but it should be trivial to switch to another platform such as AWS.

 ### Hacking in the dev environment